-Create a security configuration - Amazon EMR
+Create a security configuration with the Amazon EMR console or with the AWS CLI - Amazon EMR

 This topic covers general procedures to create a security configuration with the Amazon EMR console and the AWS CLI, followed by a reference for the parameters that comprise encryption, authentication, and IAM roles for EMRFS.
 For more information about these features, see the following topics: